maglietti/explore-ai3/tutorials/first-java-app/04-gtfs-client.md

 2. Complete the registration form with your details
 3. Submit the form
 4. Save the API token that's emailed to you

+> **Note**: The process of obtaining an API token is similar for most transit data providers.
+If you want to use data from a different agency, check their developer portal for instructions on getting access.

 ## Configuring Environment Variables